elastiflow/snmp/README.md

 # snmp

-Definitions for the SNMP Poller input of the ElastiFlow&trade; Unified Collector.
+Definitions for the ElastiFlow&trade; SNMP Poller and SNMP Trap Collectors.